tide-framework/tide/Tide.package/TDServer.class/README.md

-I am a helper class to start/stop a Zinc server for TimeTravel.
+I am a helper class to start/stop a Zinc server for Tide.

 See my class-side methods.